gromande/gromande.github.io/_posts/2016-07-01-opendj-java-sdk-testing-part-2.md

 - opendj-sdk
 - unit-testing
 ---
-<p>A few weeks back I decided to write a blog post on how to efficiently test a Java application that uses the OpenDJ SDK to connect to an LDAP store (read post <a href="http://guillermo-roman.com/opendj-java-sdk-testing-part-1/">here</a>).
+<p>A few weeks back I decided to write a blog post on how to efficiently test a Java application that uses the OpenDJ SDK to connect to an LDAP store (read post <a href="{{ site.baseurl }}/opendj-java-sdk-testing-part-1/">here</a>).
 Since the scope was so big I had to break it down into two smaller posts.
 In this second part I will walk you through a sample maven-based application written in Java that uses <a href="https://www.docker.com/">Docker</a> for integration testing.</p>

 <!--more-->